 The LG C1 OLED is a high-end TV that's much better than the TCL 4 Series/S446 2021.
 The LG has an OLED panel that displays perfect blacks with no blooming around bright objects, and it has wider viewing angles.
 It also has a bunch more gaming features like a 120Hz panel and HDMI 2.1 inputs, allowing you to play high-frame-rate games, and it has better motion handling.
 The one advantage that the TCL has over the LG is that LED TVs like this one won't suffer from burn-in like on OLEDs.

 The TCL 4 Series has a metal back panel, with plastic at the bottom section, and where the inputs are.
 Sadly, there's no cable management.
-The inputs are side-facing, but they may be a bit hard to reach on the larger sizes when wall-mounted because they're at the center of the screen.
+The inputs face to the side, but they're difficult to access as they're in the middle of the TV.

 The build quality is okay.
-It's mainly plastic, with metal only on the back panel, which flexes a bit.
+Most of the TV is made of plastic, but the back panel is made of cheap metal and it flexes easily, although this isn't likely to cause any issues.
 The plastic in the back and on the borders also feel flimsy, and the TV wobbles noticeably from front to back.
-Overall, it's well-put-together as there aren't any issues with that, but it feels cheap.
+Overall, it's although there are no significant issues noticeable with it, it feels pretty cheap.

 The TCL 4 Series doesn't have a local dimming feature.
 The videos are still filmed so you can see how the backlight performs versus another TV.